MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-windows-forms-picture-viewer-controls.md

    You can verify the names by choosing the control selector dropdown list in the **Properties** window.
    The new button names appear.

-You can change the name of any control, such as the TableLayoutPanel or checkbox.
+You can change the name of any control, such as the TableLayoutPanel or CheckBox.

 ## Add dialog components